PepCompass: Navigating peptide embedding spaces using Riemannian Geometry: Methods

 \subsection{Local enumeration}

 We aim to {densely populate} the neighbourhood of a single prototype peptide with valid, diverse candidates.
-Starting from a seed peptide $\mathtt{p}$ with latent code $z_0$, we launch multiple {Riemannian random walk} trajectories using the \textsc{SORBES} algorithm (Sec.~\ref{sec:riem-rw}).
-At the start and after each step, the current latent state is decoded into a peptide and augmented with additional variants generated by \textsc{MUTANG} (Sec.~\ref{sec:tangent-mutation}).
+Starting from a seed peptide $\mathtt{p}$ with latent code $z_0$, we launch multiple {Riemannian random walk} trajectories using the \textsc{SORBES} algorithm (Section~\ref{sec:riem-rw}).
+At the start and after each step, the current latent state is decoded into a peptide and augmented with additional variants generated by \textsc{MUTANG} (Section~\ref{sec:tangent-mutation}).
 Additionally, to account for local dimension variability, we re-estimate the $\kappa$-stable submanifold $M^{\kappa}_{z}$ at each step of the random walk.
-The union of all decoded walk steps and tangent-space mutations yields a compact, high-quality \emph{local candidate set} around $\mathtt{p}$. \textsc{LocalEnumeration} is presented in Algorithm~\ref{alg:enumerate-multi}.
+The union of all decoded walk steps and tangent-space mutations yields a compact, high-quality \emph{local candidate set} around $\mathtt{p}$.
+Despite leveraging second-order geometric information, \textsc{LocalEnumeration} remains computationally efficient: execution time of each step scales linearly with the latent dimension, peptide length, and decoder evaluation time.
+Algorithm~\ref{alg:enumerate-multi} summarizes the procedure, with a detailed time and memory complexity analysis provided in Appendix~\ref{appendix:le-computational-stability}.